Pandemic Threatens Local Papers Even As Readers Devour Their Coverage

 Before the pandemic and the apparent recession — with record unemployment filings — newspapers were already struggling.
 Few local and regional papers had succeeded in building significant digital subscriptions to replace sagging print subscription revenues.
 Even when online readerships are high, digital ads usually yield relatively meager returns.

-And thanks to coronavirus, advertising is evaporating as people are staying home and many mainstays of local communities are closing their doors to customers.
+And thanks to coronavirus, advertising is evaporating as people are staying home, and many mainstays of local communities are closing their doors to customers.
 Parrish notes that 40% of American dailies are owned by major investment funds that have already embarked on waves of cuts to slice costs.

 "It's hard to see the path forward," Parrish says.

-A small chain of weeklies in Sacramento, Chico, Calif., and Reno, Nevada, were shuttered by their owner.
+A small chain of weeklies in Sacramento, Calif.; Chico, Calif.; and Reno, Nev., were shuttered by their owner.
 In recent days, The Stranger in Seattle laid off 18 people and suspended its print edition.
-It noted that 90% of its revenue comes from advertising about events at which people gather together — including concerts, performances, fine dining experiences, all of which have been canceled.
+It noted that 90% of its revenue comes from advertising about events at which people gather — including concerts, performances, fine dining experiences — all of which have been canceled.
 The Portland Mercury also stopped printing and laid off staff.

 There will be no print edition of The Stranger for the first time in nearly 30 years https://t.co/iqbdEnVF9M— Katie Herzog (@kittypurrzog) March 14, 2020